 1. Relieves constipation

-An enema administration is a technique to stimulate stool evacuation and provides relief from constipation.
+An enema administration is a technique to stimulate stool evacuation and relieve constipation.
+It also clears the body of accumulated toxins through the colon.
+Many people notice a sense of relief.

 2. Bowel cleansing